course-dprep/what-influences-AirBnB-prices/data/calendar/readme.txt

 1. Motivation of data collection (why was the data collected?)

-The data was collected to obtain the dates of the listings, along with the prices.
+The data was collected to obtain the listing price per night for each day in the period 2022-06-08 - 2023-06-08.
 From the initially downloaded dataset calendar_j, only the necessary columns are kept.
 This smaller dataset is named calendar_j_s.

 2. Composition of dataset (what's in the data?)